Sam-Oye01/DSA-Power-BI-class/README.md

 Files for Appending and Grouping : [Download here] Files for Merging : [Download here]

-**Note** : To use the appending function, the tables must have the same no of columns, column headers and data types
+**Note** : To use the appending function, the tables must have the same no of columns, column headers and data types.
+Also, to use the merging function, there must be a column on the two tables that contain the same information which can be seen as a primary key.

 ## DAY FIVE (09 - 06 - 2025)